 So Ty found us another playground.
 It looked glorious and bright from the distance.
 Then we noticed a worker at a gate.
 It was a freaking pay to play place.
 What.
 The.
 Heck.
 But we were there, so of course we paid to get in.
 We were definitely some of the oldest kids there, but whatever.
 Beautiful day, the kids were having fun, all that jazz.

 From here we took the train to the Shibuya station.
 It has the Shibuya Crossing intersection, at which 3000 people cross at a time!
 The busiest intersection in the world.
 Well we had to see that.

 From here we walked to the Meiji Shrine.
 The kids were not stoked to be going to another temple.
 But when in Japan.

-We might sound ungrateful but it being such a HUGE holiday for this country the moves of people definitely diminish the splendor.
+We might sound ungrateful but it being such a HUGE holiday for this country the mobs of people definitely diminish the splendor.
 It’s hard to appreciate when someone with a bullhorn is directing traffic.

 So we came, we walked through, and we moved on.
 Takeshita Street is famous for its Harijuku and it’s tourist shops.
 Which means it was wall to wall with people!

 We walked the street and saw maybe two people really dressed up.
 Then we quickly went to Kiddy Land this 4 story crazy toy store.
 I wished we had time to really explore it but we had about ten minutes before we had to head to our dinner activity.
 We made reservations for the Robot Restaurant.
 It’s totally bizarre and we questioned whether it’d be too much for the kids.
 But it actually was worth the hassle and the kids really had a good time.

 It was about 7pm when we got out from the show.
 So back to the subway we went after a long day.